whiskyechobravo/kerko/README.md

 The variables below are required and have no default values:

 * `KERKO_COMPOSER`: An instance of the `kerko.composer.Composer` class.
+* `KERKO_DATA_DIR`: The directory where to store the search index and the file attachments.
+Subdirectories `index` and `attachments` will be created if they don't already exist.
 * `KERKO_ZOTERO_API_KEY`: The API key associated to the library on zotero.org.
   You have to [create that key](https://www.zotero.org/settings/keys/new).
 * `KERKO_ZOTERO_LIBRARY_ID`: Your personal _userID_ for API calls, as given